Positive Behaviour Policy

 • Verbal Praise: Children are praised by everyone and anyone when they display behaviour linked to our values.

-• Non-verbal Praise: We recognise that not all children appreciate verbal praise so encourage non-verbal where more This could be a thumbs up, pat on the back or even just a smile.
+• Non-verbal Praise: We recognise that not all children appreciate verbal praise so encourage non-verbal where more appropriate.
+This could be a thumbs up, pat on the back or even just a smile.

 • Sharing success: In recognition of a particular task or behaviour, children may share their success with others: the class; the neighbouring class or teacher; an adult chosen by the child; member of SLT, and parents/wider community via Facebook, Tapestry or the school website.